databendlabs/databend/docs/doc/03-develop/04-rust.md

 ## Tutorial: Developing with Databend using Rust

-Before you start, make sure you have successfully installed Databend.
-For how to install Databend, see [How to deploy Databend](/doc/deploy).
+Before you start, make sure you have successfully installed a local Databend.
+For detailed instructions, see [Local and Docker Deployments](../10-deploy/05-deploying-local.md).

 ### Step 1.
 Prepare a SQL User Account